-This manual shows Cedar Shake & Shingle Bureau recommended procedures as of the manual's print date.
-It is advisable to contact the Cedar Shake & Shingle Bureau to ensure that you are using the latest available information.
+This manual shows Cedar Shake & Shingle Bureau® recommended procedures as of the manual's print date.
+It is advisable to contact the Cedar Shake & Shingle Bureau® to ensure that you are using the latest available information.

-The CSSB logo® ("C" with shingles/shakes), Blue Label®, Certigrade®, Certigroove®, Certi-Cut®, Certi-Guard®, Certi-Last®, Certi-Ridge®, Certi-Sawn®, Certi-Split®, and Envirosmart® are registered trademarks of the Cedar Shake & Shingle Bureau.
+Cedar Shake & Shingle Bureau®, the CSSB logo® ("C" with shingles/shakes), Blue Label®, Certigrade®, Certigroove®, Certi-Cut®, Certi-Guard®, Certi-label®, Certi-Last®, Certi-Ridge®, Certi-Sawn®, Certi-Split®, Certi-Wood®, Envirosmart® and The Crowning Touch of Quality & Design® are all registered trademarks of the Cedar Shake & Shingle Bureau®.